kf4mot/qrp-wattmeter/README.md

 # HF qrp directional wattmeter
 A compact directional wattmeter for portable operation.
 Forward and reflected power is shown simultaneously for easy antenna tuning.
 Power sensing is done with a tandem match wound on a BN43-202 core.
-The microcontroller is a ATmega32u4.
+The microcontroller is a ATmega32u4 with USB interface for firmware uploading and serial data out.
+Power is indicated with 2 LED bargraphs for forward and reflected power.

 **Things worth knowing**

-1. Schematic and BOM show The Qorvo TQP369182 as the MMIC.
-TQP369180 was actually used on the first board.
-The extra gain of the 182 seems unnecessary when driven with a 5V square wave and it may cause oscillation based on past experience.
-Bias resistors remain at 91Ω.
-Upgrade at your own risk and let me know how it goes if you try it or any other MMIC.
+1. Schematic and BOM
-1. P
+1.

 Attenuator table for 1% resistors
 Attn. |R2 | R1, R3